+We are now at the end of our February journey and have come to President’s Day.
 Even though President’s Day is often seen as a day for teachers to relax, you would be surprised how much some students want to learn more about the presidents.
 I once had a student who collected trading cards…of presidents.
 He knew facts about so many presidents that it put me to shame!
-The President’s Day Mini Unit is great for those students who want to learn more about George Washington and Abraham Lincoln.
+There are tons of ideas on the internet about how to celebrate President’s Day, but wanted to share what I have for yes, no prep, learning!

 All of these mini units are also included in my Second Grade February No Prep Literacy and Math Unit.
 A vast majority of my goodies are geared towards second graders , but can also be used for superstar first graders or struggling third graders.